Federal Triangle: 1927

 Work on all buildings was postponed in May 1927.
 On May 6, an ad hoc committee composed of Olmsted; Medary; Charles Moore, chair of the Commission on Fine Arts; and Louis E. Simon, Supervising Architect of the U.S. Treasury, recommended relocating the Justice building from 15th Street NW to a lot further east so that traffic congestion at 15th and Pennsylvania might be alleviated.
 This ad hoc committee met again three days later to not only consider the Justice building relocation but also to consider a plan to create a single building ringing Federal Triangle rather than six to eight individual structures.

 The Public Buildings Commission considered the same plan on May 16.
 The Commission on Fine Arts approved relocating the Justice building the following day.
-However, disagreements among the three planning bodies proved so fundamental that a new Board of Architectural Consultants was created on May 19, 1927, to advise the groups on the development of Federal Triangle.
-The Board consisted of the Supervising Architect of the U.S. Treasury (Louis E. Simon) and six private architects, including Louis Ayres, Edward H. Bennett, Arthur Brown, Jr., William Adams Delano, Milton Bennett Medary, and John Russell Pope.
+Disagreements among the three planning bodies proved so fundamental that a new Board of Architectural Consultants was created on May 19, 1927, to advise the groups on the development of Federal Triangle.
+The Board consisted of the Supervising Architect of the U.S. Treasury (Louis E. Simon) and six private architects, including Louis Ayres, Edward H. Bennett, Arthur Brown Jr., William Adams Delano, Milton Bennett Medary, and John Russell Pope.

 The Board of Architectural Consultants first met on May 23, at which time it considered a plan to create a single building ringing Federal Triangle rather than six to eight individual structures.
 As the Board of Architectural Consultants began its deliberations, the Commission on Fine Arts approved a plan to locate the Justice building on the north side of B Street NW between 7th and 9th Streets NW (where Center Market stood).

 About two weeks later, the Public Buildings Commission approved the single structure plan.
-This plan envisioned a central plaza (defined by 13th, 14th, B, and D Streets NW) surrounded by a traffic circle, with the buildings lining the exterior of the traffic circle.
-Few streets would be closed; rather, arches would connect each building to its neighbors (with only 12th Street NW remaining unbridged).
+This plan envisioned a central plaza, defined by 13th, 14th, B, and D Streets NW, surrounded by a traffic circle, with the buildings lining the exterior of the traffic circle.
+Few streets would be closed.
+Rather, arches would connect each building to its neighbors, with only 12th Street NW remaining unbridged.

-The final design of Federal Triangle began to come together in June 1927.
+In June 1927, the final design of Federal Triangle began to come together.
 The Board of Architectural Consultants approved the construction of the Commerce and Internal Revenue structures as stand-alone buildings on the sites last proposed in late June.
 In July, the Board proposed eight buildings, sited as follows: